Vanderhoof/raml2html-full-markdown-theme/README.md

 This package provides a theme for [raml2html](https://github.com/raml2html/raml2html).
 It is meant to render a Markdown documentation for your REST API, based on a RAML file.
 The theme is based on the code of [raml2html-slate-theme](https://github.com/wdullaer/raml2html-slate-theme).

 The theme supports customizable templates.
 The default template is most suitable to use with [Slate](https://github.com/slatedocs/slate).
 You can also find some alternative templates in the **alternative_templates** folder.
+You will need to copy them into your project directory and use `template-dir` option.

 The theme is called **full** Markdown theme because it includes much more fields from the RAML specification than the original [raml2html-markdown-theme](https://www.npmjs.com/package/raml2html-markdown-theme).